Benefits of Membership & FAQs

 As a member of the IFGA, you will be able to use the following services that are free to members:

-• Use of the IFGA Seal and Acronym
+• Use of the official IFGA Seal and Acronym

 • Script Registry